Care for children with disabilities in their own home, community settings or the Child Development Centre

 - The will visit you and your baby at home following discharge from hospital.
 This is usually for the first two weeks, but may be longer depending on the needs of you and your baby.

-- The Health Visitor will contact you when your baby is about 10 days old and will arrange a suitable time to call and see you both.
+- Health Visiting is offered to all families with pre school children.
+Each family has a named health visitor who will contact you when your baby is about 10 days old and will arrange a suitable time to call and see you both.

 - Health Visitors provide child development assessments, advice and support up until your child is 5 years old.

 - The Health Visitors can be contacted at Lukis House (tel.
-01481 725241) or via their regular clinics, details of which are below:
+01481 725241) or follow the link health visitor

 - The School Nursing Team work with children, young people and their families.